Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Applications

 \subsubsection{Computed sample sizes}

 For the Schoenfeld and JFM-based computed sample sizes, lost to follow-up are not taken into account.
 Anticipating that 5\% of subjects would be lost to follow-up, we inflated the obtained sample sizes accordingly.
 We did not apply such an inflation for the WR-based sample sizes, as their implementation explicitly incorporates an exponential dropout mechanism.
 All final sample sizes were rounded up to the nearest even integer to ensure a balanced 1:1 allocation ratio; these results are summarized in Table \ref{tab:samplesize}.
+The code to compute the "standard win ratio" sample size ran for approximately 30 seconds; the JFM-based approach ran for approximately 9 minutes; and the simulation-based approach for LWR ran for approximately 4 minutes in scenario C, and more than 36 minutes in scenario A.

 As expected, the Schoenfeld formula yielded the largest sample size requirements.
-This is attributed to the method's reliance on time-to-first-event data, which inherently limits statistical power compared to approaches utilizing the full longitudinal history.
+This is due to the method's reliance on time-to-first-event data, which limits statistical power compared to approaches utilizing the full longitudinal history.
 Within the JFM framework, the increasing hazards scenario required fewer subjects than the constant hazards scenario; the accumulation of a higher number of events during follow-up under increasing hazards naturally enhances statistical power.
-However, it is important to acknowledge that JFM computations are sensitive to the selection of the frailty variance-a parameter subject to inherent uncertainty that can substantially influence sample size estimation \cite{dinart_sample_2024}.
-The WR-based approach yielded estimates lower than the Schoenfeld formula but higher than the JFM.
-Although the standard WR does not explicitly model recurrent events, it achieves greater efficiency than the Schoenfeld method by incorporating information from both components of the composite endpoint.
+However, it is important to acknowledge that JFM computations are sensitive to the selection of the frailty variance-a parameter subject to inherent uncertainty that can high influence sample size estimation \cite{dinart_sample_2024}.
+The WR-based approach yielded estimates lower than the Schoenfeld formula (as it leverages more information than time-to-first-event by incorporating information from both components of the CE) but higher than the JFM (as it does not account for recurrent events).